Erbium: History

 Erbium (for Ytterby, a village in Sweden) was discovered by Carl Gustaf Mosander in 1843.
 Mosander was working with a sample of what was thought to be the single metal oxide yttria, derived from the mineral gadolinite.
 He discovered that the sample contained at least two metal oxides in addition to pure yttria, which he named "erbia" and "terbia" after the village of Ytterby where the gadolinite had been found.
 Mosander was not certain of the purity of the oxides and later tests confirmed his uncertainty.
 Not only did the "yttria" contain yttrium, erbium, and terbium; in the ensuing years, chemists, geologists and spectroscopists discovered five additional elements: ytterbium, scandium, thulium, holmium, and gadolinium.

 Erbia and terbia, however, were confused at this time.
 Marc Delafontaine, a Swiss spectroscopist, mistakenly switched the names of the two elements in his work separating the oxides erbia and terbia.
 After 1860, terbia was renamed erbia and after 1877 what had been known as erbia was renamed terbia.
-Fairly pure Er_{2}O_{3} was independently isolated in 1905 by Georges Urbain and Charles James.
+Fairly pure Er2O3 was independently isolated in 1905 by Georges Urbain and Charles James.
 Reasonably pure erbium metal was not produced until 1934 when Wilhelm Klemm and Heinrich Bommer reduced the anhydrous chloride with potassium vapor.